moonjae/Daimo/README.md

 The prediction showed reliable outcome with mean absolute error of ₩30,000,000 which is considerably low when compared to the average price of property in Seoul in approximately ₩100,000,000.

 ### Disclaimer
- - Please do not use DAIMŌ solely for investment purposes
  - Our software serves to help you find the best option for you but it won't tell you when to purchase the property
     - Our algorithm does not do time series forecasting
     - Our algorithm does not take account of macroeconomic or political events.
 It simply analyzes features of a residential property to estimate a resonable price for it